Xilinx/mlir-aie/README.md

     > Note that the host code target has a `.exe` file extension even on Linux.
 Although unusual, this is an easy way for us to distinguish whether we want to compile device code or host code.

-1. Run (program arguments are just an example for add_one design)
+1. Run (program arguments are just an example for vector_scalar_add design)
     ```bash
     make run
     ```